rjek/fling/README.md

 fling transfers data quickly over a trusted network.
 It does not encrypt the data.
-It tries to avoid copying data between kernel and userspace where it can; you will see the most improvement over other tools like netcat on systems with low memory bandwidth.
+It tries to avoid copying data between kernel and userspace where it can; you will see the most improvement over other tools like netcat on systems with low memory bandwidth.  fling is extremely Linux-specific, as almost all the optimisations used beyond what other similar tools do are non-portable.

 You need to run fling on both ends of the transfer.
 Run it first on the receiver: